inflearn logo

 The person who created this course

 Hello.
-I'm Jin Ha-eun, working as a UX designer in Dublin, Ireland.
+I am Haeun Jin, working as a UX designer in Dublin, Ireland.

-I started my career as a UX consultant in Korea,
+I started my career as a web designer and design consultant in Korea, and

-and since successfully finding employment abroad in 2013, I have been working as a UX designer at global tech companies in Europe and the United States.
+since successfully landing a job abroad in 2013, I have been working as a UX designer at global tech companies in Europe and the United States.

-Starting with Ryanair (Europe's leading airline), and working through American global tech companies like IBM and Oracle,
+Starting with Ryanair (Europe's leading airline) and moving through global US tech companies like IBM and Oracle,

-I've had many valuable opportunities to collaborate with UX designers from around the world while leading and launching various projects ranging from B2B/B2C services, large-scale platforms, to public services.
+I have had many valuable opportunities to collaborate with UX designers from all over the world while leading and launching various projects ranging from B2B/B2C services to large-scale platforms and public services.

 'If I had known this 10 years ago, I could have shortened my job search period'